 Course Materials: Instructor handouts.
 Lecture notes will be posted on Canvas.
-Recommended book: Hecht, Optics

-Also consult the Physical Review Style and Notation Guide at http://publish.aps.org/STYLE/ a copy is available in the labs
+Recommended book: Hecht, Optics Also consult the Physical Review Style and Notation Guide in CANVAS a copy is available in the labs

-FINAL EXAM: May , 2023 - deadline for submission of the Lab reports.
+FINAL EXAM: May XXXth, 2025 - 5pm deadline for submission of the Lab reports.
 There will no formal examination.

-Last class: May 1st 1 pm - 4 pm Student's 15 min individual Presentations on one of the selected topics of experiments (SHG, HPL, or Raman Scattering)
+Last class: May 5th Two individual Presentations on each of experiments (SHG, HPL)